Father and Son (song): In popular culture

+The song is featured in the 2009 film The Boat That Rocked.

-Stevens' original recording is featured in the final scene of the 2017 film Guardians of the Galaxy Vol. 2, where Peter Quill listens to the song during the funeral of his adoptive father Yondu.
-On television, the song has been prominent on Welcome to Wrexham (season 1, episode 17), This Is Us (season 6, episode 3), Not Going Out (series 5, episode 2), and the season 3 finale of Ted Lasso (episode 12, So Long, Farewell).
-The song was also used at the beginning episode of "Beg, Bribe, Bully" for the TV series, Billions (season 5, episode 3).
+Stevens' original recording is featured in the final scene of the 2017 film Guardians of the Galaxy Vol. 2, in which Peter Quill listens to the song during the funeral of his adoptive father Yondu.
+On television, the song has been prominent on Welcome to Wrexham (season 1, episode 17), This Is Us (season 6, episode 3), Not Going Out (series 5, episode 2), and the season 3 finale of Ted Lasso (episode 12, "So Long, Farewell").
+The song was also used at the beginning of episode "Beg, Bribe, Bully" for the TV series Billions (season 5, episode 3).